COMMENT: The new Cold War will be different, and not only because of China

 US-European estrangement

-Second, the new cold war will bring a reset of the political and economic relations between the USA and Europe.
-Post-WW II, when Communism was perceived as a serious challenge to liberal capitalism, the US had a strong interest in establishing a united Western Europe as a bulwark against Soviet expansionism.
+Second, the new Cold War will bring a reset of the political and economic relations between the USA and Europe.
+Post-WWII, when Communism was perceived as a serious challenge to liberal capitalism, the US had a strong interest in establishing a united Western Europe as a bulwark against Soviet expansionism.
 US foreign policy aimed to make Western Europe an attractive place relative to its communist neighbours, both in political and economic terms.

 This has changed.
 The hard truth is, Europe’s economic strength is not of particular interest to the US anymore.
 Rather, the US is focusing on its rivalry with China and on its own mercantilist policy goals.
 On both issues the Biden administration does not significantly deviate from what President Donald Trump started.

 George Friedman, the US geopolitical analyst, has pointed out that the US for a long time had been wary of the growing economic ties between Europe and Russia.
-Thus, the collapse of the economic relations between the two powers as a result of Russia’s invasion of Ukraine and the subsequent economic war between Europe and Russia could be a collateral benefit in the eyes of the Americans, even if it implies a long-term decline of Europe’s economy due to the elevated costs for energy and raw materials.
+Thus the collapse of the economic relations between the two powers as a result of Russia’s invasion of Ukraine and the subsequent economic war between Europe and Russia could be a collateral benefit in the eyes of the Americans, even if it implies a long-term decline of Europe’s economy due to the elevated costs for energy and raw materials.

 It has not gone unnoticed in Brussels and European capitals that the corporate sector has started shifting investment activities from Europe to the US.
-Preparations for Europe’s own industrial policy in response to US mercantilism are under way, but even EU officials like Commissioner Margarethe Vestager seem to be doubtful of Europe’s chances to succeed.
+Preparations for Europe’s own industrial policy in response to US mercantilism are under way, but even EU officials like Commissioner Margarethe Vestager seem to be doubtful of Europe’s chances of succeeding.

 Unsurprisingly, many company executives, particularly in Europe, hope that they will benefit from governments doling out cash to attract direct investments and to incentivise onshoring.
 However, given public sector budget limitations, it is equally likely that governments will heavily rely on regulations and sanctions to achieve their aims.